sergeiudris/deathstar.lab/docs/design/design.md

 - so scenario rqeuires that process, creates its channels and own channels and passes as args to the process, which uses mixing, pausing and resuming on channels, and scneario-api also knows about requests and time, and can timeout (interval) before putting to the scenario game channel
 - so scenario game process always expects next op instantly, while scenario-api process does intervals and timing
 - scneario-api process takes options map, with durations, time-per-step etc.
-- scenario-api - obviously - establishes connection to the app
+- scenario-api - obviously - establishes connection to the app</s>
+- wrong
+  - if sceanrio-api program needs to tell sceanrio process "generate data", which process does that?
+  - scenario is a program that implements interface and should have craete game loops on its own
+  - this is key: not to craete bad, limiting abstractions, squeezing sceanrios into unneccessary boxes (sceanrio should implement a few ops and be a complete program we talk to asynchonosly)

 ## peers exhcnaging state: state should be a list of operations (events), not a map